coisadepro/TL-WN727N-macOS/README.md

 4. Restart your computer

 ## License
 This software is provided for free by the [EDIMAX](http://www.edimax.com/edimax/global/) company.
 In fact, it's not provided aiming to work with TP-Link's hardware, but as the internal chip is the same, it works.
 I claim no copyright over EDIMAX software.
-The only reason I uploaded it here is to make it easier to find.
+The only reason I uploaded it here is to make it easier for others to find it.